 Saishoutei Tea Garden

 Some overseas fans may have been introduced to the aesthetic of Noh masks through the popular animated film “Spirited Away”.
-The Nagayamon Noumen Art Museum is a showcase like no other that allows visitors to get a close look at the creative, hand-carved masks used by characters in Noh theater that seem to magically change their expression based on the angle.
+The Noumen Art Museum is a unique that allows visitors to get a close look at the creative, hand-carved masks used by characters in Noh theater that seem to magically change their expression based on the angle.
 Watch Fukuyama Gensei skillfully carve and dye masks through traditional methods and even learn how to do it yourself.
 You could see Noh mask up close.

 Corot, a unique collaboration of Japanese traditional house and farmhouse, allows visitors to sit around the hearth, be fascinated by traditional architectural craftsmanship, as well as experience the fun of harvesting crops.